Former Rice Baseball slugger Anthony Rendon’s All-Star caliber play has finally been rewarded. The honor is long

 By every measure, Rendon is one of the most outstanding players in professional baseball.
 Since 2014, his first complete season in the big leagues, Rendon has an fWAR (Fangraph’s measure of WAR) of 27.9.
 That’s seventh best among all position players during that time.

 Perhaps he was overshadowed by the super-ego of Bryce Harper or perhaps the Nationals’ postseason failures limited his opportunities to gain more exposure.
 Whatever the reason, Rendon’s numbers speak for themselves.
 He is one of the best players in the sport right now and is well deserving of his 2019 All-Star selection.

 Rendon’s banner year might have come at just the right time.
 He’s in the final season of his current contract with the Nationals and will be eligible for free agency following this year.
 He’s due to make a significant payday one that should put him among the elite third baseman in terms of salary.
-Maybe that will be enough to put his name at the forefront of public perception, too.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Maybe that will be enough to put his name at the forefront of public perception, too.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Basketball: 2021 Guard Jaden Geron commits to Owls

 - Rice Baseball: 2020 Summer Ball July 5 Update

 - The Roost Podcast | Ep.
 40 – Louisiana Tech Football Preview with Ben Carlisle

 - Rice Women’s Basketball: Owls’ stocked with young talent